Vollinger0/esm/readme_development.md

 - execute a `pip freeze | sort -u >> requirements.txt`
   - check the computed requirements, clean up as necessary.
 In doubt, start with a fresh venv to check if all is there.

+### creating new example configuration file
+- `python generate-default-config.py`
+This will create a configuration file with all defaults and example values defined in the config models (`ConfigModels.py`).
+This file is also auto-generated when creating a new distribution.

 ### creating new binary distribution

 Make sure you are in the current env of the script, then execute: